mintster/nixmash-spring/README.md

 ##Installation - File Uploads##

 You will need to create a physical `/files`  storage area to upload Profile Images.
 On a WAR deployment (like at [http://nixmashspring.daveburkevt.com](http://nixmashspring.daveburkevt.com)) you could use Apache2 mod_proxy to support those physical locations.
 For development at `http://localhost:9000` you could create a soft-link to the `/files` location.
 See [Profile Image Uploads: On Image File Storage](http://nixmash.com/java/profile-image-uploads-on-image-file-storage/) for details on creating a soft-link.
 See [Deploying Your Spring Boot WAR Application](http://nixmash.com/java/deploying-your-spring-boot-war-application/) on adding a `/files` alias in Apache2.
-There is also bash scripts in `/install/sh` for creating a `build/files` soft-link and all site support directories.
+There are also bash scripts in `/install/sh` for creating a `build/files` soft-link and all site support directories.

 ##References##